pedroYan92/register-items-project/README.md

 # register-items-project

-A simple project with vanilla javascript to register products through a form.
+A simple project with vanilla javascript to register products through a input form.

-Studie of manipulate the DOM with vanilla javascript.
-I'ts not finished yet, because I need to improve the layout through CSS styles.
+Study of manipulate the DOM with vanilla javascript.

-This project have the goal of display the items registered in the panel form through submit button.
-So once the user press the submit button, the Product is displayed in the space simulating the card product available in an e-commerce.
+This project goal is display the items registered in the iinput form through submit button.
+So once the user press the submit button, the Product is displayed in the space simulating the card product available in an e-commerce shop.

-PROBLEMS

-\*I need to improve my css file to get a better look in the app sample, I'll do as soon as I can! :D
+D

 FEATURES
 -Input form